-Organisations passionate about ending fuel poverty can join the Coalition.
+Organisations passionate about ending fuel poverty can join the Coalition (see information below).

 Benefits of membership of the Coalition include sharing of information, best practice and policy updates on fuel poverty, co-ordinating action on areas of mutual interest, joint campaigns and assets for members to use.

-We provide a pooled resource to enable MP engagement (including setting up meetings with members), media coverage and social media activity.
+We provide a pooled resource to enable MP engagement, media coverage and social media activity.

-Recently we have met with the Energy Minister, engaged with MPs and candidates in the 2019 election, submitted evidence to the fuel poverty review, taken part in consultations and commented on the Budgets and Economic Statements as well as securing widespread media coverage.
+In the past we have met with the Energy Minister, engaged with MPs and candidates in the 2019 election, submitted evidence to the fuel poverty review, taken part in consultations, commented on the Budgets and Economic Statements, led campaigns on pre-payment meters and other topics of interest as well as securing widespread media coverage.

 – Trade Unions* / Professional Bodies* / Social Enterprises*, GBP1,000